lexypaul13/college-notes-rag/README.md

 This project is for educational purposes only.
 Ensure you have the right to use and process any documents you add to the system.

 ---

-This text can easily be converted into markdown format for your README file.